jc2409/Data-Ingest/README.md

 2. Reduce `max_workers` to avoid rate limits
 3. Filter documents before processing
 4. Disable image descriptions if not needed
+5. Use metadata filters to reduce vector search scope and costs

 ## Advanced Usage